dribnet/purvs/README.md

--- Have encountered a problem when my code is pushed that one of my artworks doesnt appear --
+-- Have encountered a problem when my code is pushed that one of my artworks doesnt appear -- 3/6
+- Was An Experiment that hasnt paid off -
+Updated the masks, On this push I have tried to get the double triangle layering working.
+It has to an extent but I cant seem to change it to my desired effect.
+Therefore I will further experiment with the squares that I was working with last time.

 1/6 #3
 This itteration I have got the smartmask to work but I wont be using it further into the project.
-This is because of the deatin in the images such as the fur and whiskers.
+This is because of the deatail in the images such as the fur and whiskers.
 This sort of detail can only be captured by the human eye.
 I have also played around with the ways I use the mask.
 I really like how the squares have this effect on this random pick.
 I still want to play around with it and see if I can get a rotation or better sizing to fit with the triangles.
 I still want to play around with the double layer idea and having the whole canvas triangles just differnt sizes.